arve0/codeclub_lesson_builder/README.md

 ```

 ## Note - Maximum number of open files
 Gulp and metalsmith read files in parallel, which might cause trouble for some users.
-In such case, one will get an *EMFILE* error code.
-Quickest solution is to increase number of allowed open files:
+If number of open files exceeds operating system limits, one will get an *EMFILE* error code.
+Description for increasing number of allowed open files:

 - [Linux](http://unix.stackexchange.com/questions/85457/how-to-circumvent-too-many-open-files-in-debian#answers)
 - [Mac](http://superuser.com/questions/302754/increase-the-maximum-number-of-open-file-descriptors-in-snow-leopard#answers)
-- Windows: no known solution at given time.
+- Windows: Not affected.
+Report if you're experiencing any trouble.

 # Specification